alextanhongpin/how-to-explain/README.md

 ## Solidity

 Solidity is a contract-oriented, high-level language whose syntax is similar to that of JavaScript and it is designed to target the Ethereum Virtual Machine (EVM).

+## Concurrency

+Concurrency is essentially when two tasks are being performed at the same time.
+This might mean that one is 'paused' for a short duration, while the other is being worked on.
+Importantly, a different task is begun before an ongoing task is completed.
+This makes it a multi-programming model.

+## Parallelism

+Parallelism requires that at least two processes/tasks are actively being performed at a particular moment in time.
+As illustrated by the metaphor above, this means that you require at least two 'processors' or 'workers'.

+## Dummy

+(Related to testing) An object that does nothing except fill in space.
+Any calls that it receives will neither change anything nor record anything.

+## Stub

+(Related to testing) An object that can consume test behavior and generate some result.
+It is meant to provide precreated answers for the test.
+Stubs can be used for recording and analysis to determine the number of calls that are made.
+They typically require more work than dummies, and an abundance of classes need to be created.

+## Fake
+(Related to testing) A fake object is a real object that overrides the more difficult stuff by providing a shortcut.

+## Mock
+(Related to testing) An object that is given orders to carry out a prescribed set of commands when it is called upon.
+This is analogous to the stand-in opponent during preparation for a political debate.
+The opponent would likely be a compaign team member, but she would have a set of answers already prepared to debate the candidate who needs to train for the big event.